 In which cases you can negotiate

 Various pool companies have various approaches to the process of bidding.
 Nevertheless, it can be stated that a contractor will only agree to negotiate if they really need this project and can still get a fair return at a reduced cost.
-Below are a few points you should be aware of before making a decision on the negotiation of a pool price.
+Below are a few points you should be aware of before making a decision of a pool prices negotiable.

 The reputation of the constructor.
 Well-known pool constructors usually have all the business they can deal with; thus, they are very unlikely to accept an unprofitable offer.
 Moreover, famous builders care about their reputations, and may not be ready to reduce the quality of their services to lower the cost.
 As a rule, you can gain insight into the constructor’s reputation by doing a little research and verifying their recommendations.